Hung-341/Face-Recognition-based-Time-Attendance-System-Model-Only-/README.md

-# Face Recognition based Time Attendance System Model
+# Face Recognition based Time Attendance System Model Only

 This project implements a face-recognition-based time attendance system using the **nn4.small2.v1.t7** model for face embedding.
 It includes image preprocessing, face extraction, and model training with data augmentation techniques.